bobbingwide/oik-tunes/README.md

 This plugin is dependent upon oik v1.18 and oik fields v1.18

 ## Changelog
+# 1.0.0
+* Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #4
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.1.0
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 1.0.0-alpha-20190925
 * Fixed: Fix for UncaughtArgumentCountError on manage_edit-CPT_columns filter functions,https://github.com/bobbingwide/oik-tunes/issues/1
 * Fixed: Cater for oik update for WordPress 5,https://github.com/bobbingwide/oik-tunes/issues/2